Skip to content

 As you get older you will move from children’s health care to adult health care.
 This process is known as transition.
 Find out more about the transition to adult health services.

-There are lots of things you can do to manage your health and wellbeing yourself.
-Torbay and South Devon NHS Foundation Trust provide useful information on healthy lifestyles.
+There are lots of things you can do to manage your health and wellbeing yourself, and lots of advice available.

 Health checks